sSolal/Endive/ROADMAP.md

 ## History

+*   **Parser updates**, make the parser more flexible on rule symbols and rule parsing.
 *   **Check helper**, add directives to check the buildability of a objects.
 *   **Aliass helper**, allow to define aliases for objects and replace them in other objects.